 Via a contract between the State and the PAHP Contractor, all providers will be required to submit plans of care that meet State defined requirements for the provision of waiver services under contract with the PAHP as part of the provider network.
-All plans of care are reviewed by the PAHP contractor clinical staff, and components evaluated for adequacy, applicability, assurance that the plan meets the youth and family needs as identified by the various evaluations/assessments performed and that appropriate safeguards are identified to protect the health and welfare of the waiver youth.
+All plans of care are reviewed by the PAHP contractor clinical staff, and components evaluated for adequacy, applicability, assurance that the plan meets the youth and family needs as identified by the various evaluations/assessments performed and that appropriate safeguards are identified to protect the health and welfare of the waiver youth. b.
+Methods for Remediation/Fixing Individual Problems i.

-i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.